 We declare three attributes: heap, length and maxSize. heap is an array. maxSize is the max length of the array.
 It is used to initialize the array. length is actual number of elements in the array.
 It starts from 0.

 To insert a new element, we put the new value at the end of the array.
 Then we move it up based on its value compared to its parent.
 If it’s value less than its parent, it should be switched the position with its parent, until it is below a smaller node and above a larger one.
-We call this process heap up (or trickle up).
+We call this process bubble up.

 Java